Do you recognise anyone in this picture taken in Offaly back in the day?

 We have been trawling through our archive and came across this Offaly grad photograph from back in the day.

 Do you recognise yourself or anyone else in it?
-We know (or we think we know) it's a grad class from Clara.
-We're not sure of the year but it's somewhere in the 2000's which doesn't really narrow it down.
+We know (or we think we know) it's a grad class from Edenderry.
+We're not sure of the year but it's somewhere in the mid to late 1990s.

 If you know more, let us know through Facebook and keep an eye out for more pictures in the coming days.